 The men of Lincoln Island similarly comprise an assemblage of men whose combined wealth of knowledge leaves very few deficiencies in their ability to not only survive but also thrive.
 In short order, the deserted island they arrive on becomes nothing less than a colony only awaiting legal representatives from the government to take possession.
 The wilderness is tamed and civilization triumphant.

-First and foremost Captain Nemo was a scientist and engineer but he was something more than an expert of applied science.
+First and foremost, Captain Nemo was a scientist and engineer, but he was something more than an expert of applied science.
 He transformed the theoretical into the practical.
-Not only did he make the impossible, possible, he made it plausible.
+Not only did he make the impossible possible, but he also made it plausible.
 Doc Savage embodies these same abilities in his fantastic adventures across two decades.
 Nemo had a source of unlimited wealth from the innumerable wrecks spread across the ocean floor.
 Doc Savage had the Valley of the Vanished and its golden trove.
-Nemo and his men spoke an unknown language, which apparently only they themselves understood.
+Nemo and his men spoke an unknown language, which only they themselves understood.
 Doc and his men spoke Mayan, a language that was virtually unknown outside their group.
 The Nautilus‘ captain was a self-proclaimed champion of oppressed peoples.
-We are told innumerable times that this was the same task to which Clark Savage and his companions worked at.
+We are told innumerable times that this was the same task which Clark Savage and his companions worked at.

 Lastly let us examine the travels of the Nautilus.
 Captain Nemo conquers the South Pole in his vessel.
 Doc and his crew prevail over the northern ice in The Polar Treasure.
 Where the Nautilus has a near disaster after being trapped in an icy sepulcher, Doc’s vessel, the Helldiver, carries a quantity of liquid chemicals that will melt the ice should their ship become similarly trapped.